-For the rest of us, we have a normal deviation in size between our two breasts.
+But for the rest of us, we have a normal difference in size between our two breasts.
 This is a super common thing and when we are breastfeeding the difference becomes even more pronounced.
 Sometimes to the point of being humorous.

 For me, the over-achiever is the right side.
 It has topped the milk output charts at 10 ounces one morning.
 Meanwhile, lefty has maxed out at 3 ounces *wah-wah*.

 Let me give you some insight as to why this happens and what you can do to help your underdog make gains. *flexes muscles*

-Always start breastfeeding on the underdog side.
+1. Always start breastfeeding on the underdog side.

 Obviously, you will need to switch your baby over to the other side to satiate their hunger, but if you get into the practice of starting on the underdog side you will begin to notice improvement in output.

-Pump from the underdog side for at least 5 minutes after each feeding session.
+2. Pump from the underdog side for at least 5 minutes after each feeding session.

 This may not produce any milk at first, but what it will do is give your breast the sensation that it should be producing more.
 If you do this a few times a day, you will see an improvement within a week or less.